JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

+The mocking process starts by getting an `Expectations<>` object.
+This is done by calling `Rock.Create<>()`.
+When this method is called, Rocks will interrogate the type provided in the generic parameter of `Rock.Create<>()`.
+It will then create a number of extension methods for each mockable member.
+In the example, you can call `.Methods().TargetAction()` and `.Methods().TargetFunc()` to state that you expect these members to be called.
+For `TargetFunc()`, you can also specify the return value via the `Returns()` method.

+Once you set your expectations, you can create an instance of the mock from the generated `Instance()` method.
+If the target type has multiple constructors with different parameters, `Instace()` methods will generated for those constructor - constructors will be covered in detail in [this section](#passing-constructor-arguments-to-a-mock).

 Note that all mocks generated with Rocks are strict.
-That is, if you didn't set up an expectation for the `TargetAction()` call, the `Verify()` call would fail.
+That is, if you didn't set up an expectation for the `TargetAction()` call, the `Verify()` call would fail with a `VerificationException`.
+This exception type provided details on why verification failed.

 ### Parameter Verification